Urinary Incontinence in Dogs [Managing Your Dog's Urinary Issues]

 There are some telltale signs that your dog may be incontinent, with the most visible one being dribbling urine.
 This is especially true when your dog is indoors.
 If your dog is already potty-trained and usually goes to pee outside, they may have accidents inside.
 If you notice wet spots indoors, it may be a sign that your dog is having urinary troubles.

-Management of Urinary Incontinence in Dogs
+Management of Dog Urinary Incontinence

-To safely manage urinary incontinence in dogs, ask your vet to perform some routine tests for your pup.
+To safely manage urinary incontinence, ask your vet to perform some routine tests for your pup.
 This helps rule out potential medical issues such as diabetes or bladder infections.
-Your vet may prescribe specific medications to help.
+There are some simple steps we dog parents can take to relieve our pup's discomfort:

 • Use puppy pads or doggy diapers to manage accidents.
 While your dog has incontinence, using toilet training tools such as puppy pads and doggy diapers will save you from cleaning up after your pup all day.